Spice-Town/spicetown-client/README.md

 This is a web application for a guitar repair shop.
 It allows the shop to display their work in a gallery, show pricing, provide an about section, and offer a way for customers to contact the shop for repairs.

+This website was built using React, Redux, and the Mantine UI library, and was bundled with Vite.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)